Teen Sleep

 Create a bedtime routine.
 Try to start winding down an hour before bed.
 Replace stress and sources of blue-light with enjoyable, relaxing activities.

-For teenagers, 9-hours of sleep per night may be an unachievable goal in light of early school start times and delayed biological clocks.
-Indeed, the stereotypically 'lazy' teen is more likely to be a sleep-deprived victim of an unsympathetic society.
-Consequently, if we want our future generations to be happy, healthy and ready to learn, then we must let them sleep.
+For teenagers, 9-hours of sleep per night may be an unachievable goal in light of early school start times and body clocks.
+The stereotypically 'lazy' teen is more likely to be a sleep-deprived victim of an unsympathetic society.
+Consequently, if we want our future generations to be happy, healthy, and ready to learn, then we must let them sleep.

 References: